Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Castaway Beach.md

 The party was poisoned during dinner on [[The Evangeline]] the night prior. *Roll Fortitude saving throws to determine the order the party awakens*.
 The character with the best save will awaken slowly with a numbing sensation and slowly subceeding darkness before a sharp prick to their foot jolts them awake.
 This prick comes from a hungry eurypterid. *This deals 1 damage*.

-The other party members along with the other five castaways are beginning to stir on the beach.
+The other party members along with the other four castaways are beginning to stir on the beach.
 The other party members naturally awaken at a rate of one per round unless they take damage or they are awakened some other way.
 <br>
 #### Description
-This cove is tucked away between cliffs with a wall of green at the threshold of the dense tropical jungle and an array of jagged rocks line each side of the cove that act as a natural barrier against the crashing waves.
-The sand of the beach is pale powdery and warm.
+This secluded cove leads into a wall of green marking the threshold of the dense tropical jungle at the beach's edge.
+Jagged rocks line each side of the cove, creating a natural barrier against the relentless crashing waves.
+The sand is pale, powdery, and warm underfoot.
+The air is filled with the scent of salt and seaweed.
+The sound of waves crashing and the distant calls of exotic birds from the jungle create a haunting yet serene atmosphere.

 *DC 10 Perception check* Spots the mast of [[The Evangeline]] peeing over the rocks near the entrance to the cove.